Should a bank disclose its rates to its customers?

 Yes.
 Your bank must provide you with pricing information for services provided and payment incidents on your account.

-A banking institution must make available to you the general conditions and tariffs applicable to the management of a current account.
+A banking institution must make available to you the general conditions and prices applicable to the managing a current account.
 For example, you will find the rates related to making a transfer, providing a payment card or exchanging currency.

-The bank must also inform you of the amount of bank charges related to a payment incident (newsletter fees, rejection fees, intervention fees, etc.).
+The bank must also inform you of the amount of the bank chargesrelated to a payment incident (information letter costs, rejection costs, intervention commissions, etc.).

-You should also be provided with a monthly and annual summary of bank charges levied on your account.
+One monthly and annual summary bank charges levied on your account must also be communicated to you.

 General terms and conditions and tariffs